Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

 ## Creating a Classification Model

-Now the the data is upload, we can build a model that can then be used given player statistics, to predict with some probability if a player has been cheating:
+Now the the data is uploaded, a model can be built using CSGO player statistics to predict if a player has potentially been cheating:

 To build a classification model, `POST` to `https://ml.nexosis.com/v1/sessions/model` to start a Model building session: